Skip to content

 How access works

 ttyd runs as a container on your VM, bound to localhost.
-Caddy fronts it at https://user-<id>.nacre.sh/terminal, and gates every connection behind a JWT check.
+Caddy fronts it at https://user-<id>.nacre.sh/terminal.
+Every WebSocket connection must include a short-lived token in the URL query string — your browser passes it automatically.
+There is no username or password to type.

 Token TTL